mrvcry/PersonalBlog/_posts/2023-12-19-gestational-diabetes-and-nutrition.md

 - Read food labels: Pay attention to carbohydrates and sugar content, choosing options with less added sugar.

-- Consult your doctor or a registered dietitian: They can create a personalized meal plan based on your individual needs and preferences.
+- Consult a registered dietitian: They can create a personalized meal plan based on your individual needs and preferences.
+If you need assistance or have concerns about meal plan, [schedule a discovery call with me](https://calendly.com/dietitiannewyork) so I can help you!

 ## Sample Meal Ideas: